SmoothTurn: Learning to Turn Smoothly for Agile Navigation with Quadrupedal Robots: Experimental Results

 \subsubsection{Comparison with the Baseline}

 We evaluate the trained policies on four fixed goal sequences to test the smooth turning behavior and enable direct quantitative comparison.
-Each episode contains $N=3$ goals with 3\,m step length and a prescribed turning pattern: 60º clockwise, 90º counterclockwise, 120º zigzag (first turn right, then turn left) , and 150º zigzag (first turn right, then turn left).
-Each evaluation run executes 512 parallel environments, and an environment is marked successful if all goals in the sequence are reached within a 10\,s time limit; the finish time is computed only over successful episodes.
-We also report the fallen rate (FR) as the percentage of robots that fall down to the ground during the episode.
+Each episode contains $N=3$ goals with 3\,m step length and a prescribed turning pattern: 60º clockwise, 90º counterclockwise, 120º zigzag (first turn right, then turn left), and 150º zigzag (first turn right, then turn left).
+Each evaluation run executes 512 parallel environments.
+We report the success rate (SR) as the percentage of environments in which all goals in the sequence are reached within a 10\,s time limit, and the fall rate (FR) as the percentage of robots that fall down to the ground during the episode.
+The finish time is computed only over successful episodes.
+The reaching thresholds correspond to different task-level precision requirements, from strict pose reaching to more permissive waypoint traversal, and thus expose each policy's traversal-time, stability, and goal-precision trade-offs.